Afrostie/Mopviewer/README.md

 2. glew
 3. nCurses
 4. OpenGL 3.3 compatible or higher
+5. STB/SOIL for image loading
+6. Assimp for model loading
 There is a good chance I missed off some important parts

 ##MopFile